Víctor Manguire

-Víctor Manuel Ngabo Nsi (born Víctor Manuel Manguire Ntongono, 23 July 1989), commonly known as Michi, is a retired Equatoguinean footballer who plays as a central or defensive midfielder.
+Víctor Manuel Ngabo Nsi (born Víctor Manuel Manguire Ntongono, 23 July 1989), commonly known as Michi, is a retired Equatoguinean footballer who played as a central or defensive midfielder.

 International career

 In July 2010, Michi received his unique call for the Equatoguinean senior team and to play a friendly match against Morocco on 11 August 2010.
 Michi was substitute and replaced Kily in the 85th minute.